AimeeJLewis/School_District_Analysis/README.md

 ![Adjusted School Type](https://user-images.githubusercontent.com/101950175/164274814-68066383-5be6-4e2c-9d0e-7db58b74a0c4.png)<br/>

 ## Summary
-In conclusion the overall passing rate for Thomas High School dropped from
+In conclusion the overall passing rate for Thomas High School dropped from approximately 91% to 65%.
+This is where we can see the most impact on turning the 9th grade scores into null values.
+The school's math and reading percentages dropped which in turn brought the overall passing rate for the school down.
+This adjusted the school overall passing rank from 2nd to 8th out of the 15 schools in the district.
+However, when looking at all 15 schools collectively, the removal of 461 9th grade scores had a minimal impact on the Scores by School Spending, Scores by School Size, and Scores by School Type which included the entire student body of 15 schools.